Jim Campilongo: Musical career

 Campilongo released Orange in 2010.
 In 2011, "Awful Pretty, Pretty Awful" was nominated for Best Instrumental Song at the 10th Annual Independent Music Awards.

 His album Dream Dictionary (2014) included Chris Morrissey (bass) and Josh Dion (drums).
 Other contributions came from Steve Cardenas, who played on two acoustic songs, and Norah Jones, who sang the album's only vocal on "Here I Am" by Ray Charles.

 On Last Night, This Morning Campilongo joined the Honeyfingers with Luca Benedetti (guitar), Jonny Lam (pedal and lap steel guitar), Roy Williams (acoustic guitar, piano, organ), Dave Speranza (double bass) and Russ Meissner (drums).
 Vintage Guitar magazine called it "a brilliant record with magic and artistry".

 In 2017 Campilongo produced Zephaniah Ohora with co-producer Luca Benedetti that All Music described "…just enough warmth and echo to suggest the softer records emanating from Bakersfield in the '60s and '70s, and that is precisely the right musical bed for OHora".

 In 2018 Campilongo released Live at Rockwood that included guest artist Nels Cline.
 Vintage Guitar Magazine wrote "...there's no doubt Campilongo's playing is a treasure...the live format of this record is the perfect way for his capabilities and uniqueness to be perfectly displayed...the match of Campilongo with Chris Morrissey on bass and Josh Dion on drums is the ideal fit..."

-In 2020, Campilongo collaborated with Luca Benedetti on the critically acclaimed Two Guitars.
-The stripped down approach was described by Guitar Magazine (Japan) "...Jim and Luca have a telepathic chemistry on this great collection of beautiful originals and wonderfully curated covers on Two Guitars..."